Sujal196/UPI-Transaction-Dashboard/README.md

 ### Key Findings

-* **Transfers account for approximately 50% of the total transaction value.**
+* Transfers account for approximately 50% of the total transaction value.
 * Payment-based transactions contribute nearly the remaining share.

-This analysis highlights how users leverage UPI for **both peer-to-peer transfers and merchant payments**.
+This analysis highlights how users leverage UPI for both peer-to-peer transfers and merchant payments.

 # Bank Transaction Flow Analysis

-The dashboard includes a **bank-to-bank transaction flow visualization** showing how funds move between sending and receiving banks.
+The dashboard includes a bank-to-bank transaction flow visualization showing how funds move between sending and receiving banks.

 Banks included in the analysis: